 Most people will want to download the iOS 12.4.1 update right now or in the near future, but some people might want to wait for the next version of iOS to arrive.

-While many iPhone 6s users are having a great experience on the new version of iOS 12, others are running into problems.
-Some of these issues are small bugs, others are impacting day-to-day use.
-It’s virtually impossible to predict what you’ll see when you install iOS 12.0.1 on your iPhone 6s so you’ll want to be careful.
+While some iPhone 6s users are having a great experience on iOS 12.4.1, others are running into problems.
+Some of the issues are small bugs, others are impacting performance.
+You can’t predict problems the problems you’ll encounter so you’ll want to be careful.

-iPhone 6s iOS 12.0.1 Impressions & Performance
+iPhone 6s iOS 12.4.1 Impressions & Performance

-If you want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.0.1 right now.
+If you want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.4.1 right now.